MTurkkila/WYJA/index.md

 My entry point is addressing a methodological gap and extending previous work by combining theoretical frame and analysis method not used previously.

 The text about citation values and biases was quite interesting.
 Looking forward for the discussion about these as this is something I really hasn't considered before.
 I actually think that currently education sciences are too author centric.
-Therefore, I don't like the app-style citations and much more prefer number based formats.
-Although, I agree that sometimes the app-style makes it easier to discuss and identify some works.
+Therefore, I don't like the apa-style citations and much more prefer number based formats.
+Although, I agree that sometimes the apa-style makes it easier to discuss and identify some works.
 Anyhow, maybe this citation values is more important in humanities and especially relevant in the States.

 ## Week 6